An overhead view of a baking dish with blueberry baked oatmeal in it with two glasses of orange juice and a bowl of blueberries on the side.

 Storage instructions

-• Storage: Store leftovers in the refrigerator in an air-tight container for 4-5 days.
+• Storing: Keep leftovers in an airtight container in the fridge for 4-5 days.

-• Freezer Option: Flash freeze individual portions in the freezer on a sheet pan.
-Then, wrap in plastic wrap and place in a freezer-safe container or freezer-safe bag.
-It will keep frozen for a few months.
+• Freezing: Flash freeze individual slices on a sheet pan, then wrap in plastic wrap and store in a freezer bag.
+Keeps for up to 3 months.

 A square of blueberry baked oatmeal on a small plate with a bowl of blueberries and a baking dish of baked oatmeal in the background.